wallabag/wallabag/en/user/errors_during_fetching.md

 which is the global repo for siteconfig files.
 If you can't wait for update from fivefilters - you can place your config file into directory `vendor/j0k3r/graby-site-config` in your wallabag main directory.
+Keep in mind these changes will be erased if you update your wallabag.

 ## How can I try to re-fetch this article?